1st-wiz-adam/K10-4.0.2-for-OCP-3.11/README.md

 Tested OCP 3.11, 4.0 - 4.8

 K10 4.5.10
-Tested OCP 4.9 for taking restores from 3.11
+Tested OCP 4.9 for taking restores from 3.11 that is compatible with K10 4.0.2

 # Pre-requisites